 You definitely can, however it is not recommended.
-The e-reimbursement system can take time, and e-reimbursements for travel expenses are taken care of only after you return from your trip, so the possibility of carrying around large expenses on your personal credit cards is very real.
-Keep in mind also that you absolutely must book your flights through.
+The e-reimbursement system (located here) can take time depending on the expense, and e-reimbursements for travel expenses are taken care of only after you return from your trip, so the possibility of carrying around large expenses on your personal credit cards is very real.
+Keep in mind also that you absolutely must book your flights through Concur, the University travel agency.
 If you do not do this, you will not be reimbursed.